hopr/hopr/doc/readme.md

 ### Setup with hopr user

 To avoid giving read and write permissions to your own user, create a new user and follow the steps above to give it the proper permissions.
 Then run the program as the new user.
-This is the safest way to run the program since your logged in user does not have the right to read or write keyboard events.
+This is the safest way to run the program since your normal user does not have the right to read or write keyboard events.

 See [create_hopr_user.example](script/misc/create_hopr_user.example) for an example.